Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Latent-revealing expressions of LMC estimators

-\begin{defi} We say that $\mathbf{\Sigma}$ is a \emph{diagonally projectable noise} for $\mathbf{H}$, abbreviated as DPN, if $\mathbf{H^{T}\Sigma^{-1}H}$ is diagonal. \end{defi}
+\begin{defi} We say that $\mathbf{\Sigma}$ is a \emph{diagonally projectable noise} for $\mathbf{H}$, abbreviated as DPN, if $\mathbf{H^{T}\Sigma^{-1}H}$ is diagonal.\\ \end{defi}

-It follows immediately that if the DPN condition is verified, the estimators of prop. \ref{prop:estimators} decouple: we can express the component $p(\hat{u}_{i*}|\mathbf{Y})$ in function of only $k_{i}$ and a specific projection of $\mathbf{Y}$ of size $n \times q$.
-The computational cost then falls to $O(n^{3}q)$ -- also minding that the cubic complexity in $n$ can be reduced by resorting to any approximation method for single-output GPs, such as inducing points.
+It follows immediately that if the DPN condition is verified, the estimators of proposition \ref{prop:estimators} decouple: we can express the component $p(\hat{u}_{i*}|\mathbf{Y})$ in function of only the kernel $k_{i}$ and a specific projection of $\mathbf{Y}$ of size $n$.

 \begin{prop} If the DPN condition stands, we have the following decoupled expression for the posterior of each latent process: